 The results are quite clear!
 Students in Catholic schools in the Diocese of Erie score above their counterparts nationwide in all subject areas and all grades.
 Further, the longer students remain in Catholic schools, the better the achievement exhibited by those students.

-Elementary and middle school students currently participate in two forms of diocesan testing: standardized testing and performance-based writing.
+Elementary and middle school students currently participate in a variety of diocesan testing.

-Students in grades 2-8 complete the Stanford 10 Achievement Tests that include testing for basic skills as well as skills requiring higher order thinking.
-Specific test areas include: word study skills, reading vocabulary, reading comprehension, math problem solving, math procedures, spelling, language, science, social science, and listening.
-Pupils receive a score in each area as well as a composite score.
+- Stanford 10 Achievement Tests include testing for basic skills as well as skills requiring higher order thinking.
 Results of standardized testing are used to improve instructional practices, curriculum and programs for the students.